wbolster/plyvel/doc/tutorial.rst

 databases, storing and retrieving data, working with write batches, using snapshots, and iterating over your data.

-Note: Basic familiarity with LevelDB is assumed; visit the `LevelDB homepage`_ for more information about its features and design.
+Note: this tutorial assumes basic familiarity with LevelDB; visit the `LevelDB homepage`_ for more information about its features and design.

 .. _`LevelDB homepage`: http://code.google.com/p/leveldb/